abrennec/sose20_cc2/06_meshes_shaders/assignments/readme.md

 ##### 1.2.1 Spotlight Texture Shader Concept

-If task 1.1 is too complex and you cannot solve the implementation, comment the code in function *void createSpotlightTexture(const ofImage& screenImg)*:
+If task 1.1 is too complex and you cannot solve the implementation,
+> unglückliche Formulierung
+comment the code in function *void createSpotlightTexture(const ofImage& screenImg)*:
 - What needs to be done inside of the function in order to create the spotlight texture?
 Give a rough outline.
+>  für mich sieht es so aus als gäbe es die  spotlight texture schon
 - Which objects and functions will you have to use therefore?
 - At which point exactly have you been stuck in the implementation?
+> Verständnis der Aufgabenstellung

 #### 1.2.2 Shader Texture Tests

 Select the code example 04_mesh_shader_intro and play around with it.
 Understand the code and adapt the application to your liking.
 For example, change the image, change the texture, change the shader, change the mesh, and change the interaction.
 Try to move the mesh as a whole.
 Turn the application into an individual creative coding sketch.

+> ok, das habe ich nicht gemacht, vielleicht hätte ich erst alle codebeispiele lesen müssen um die Aufgaben zu verstehen

 ### Bonus - Refactoring 5 pts